Fawzan09/OllamaSQL/README.md

 7. **Explore Data**

    - Use the **Data Viewer** to inspect your datasets.
-   - Switch between different uploaded files using tabs.
+   - Switch between different uploaded files using the tabs.

 ---